Zarsanga: Career

 A French researcher, Miss Kia, who worked with Radio France, once said Zarsanga's voice was the only mountainous voice in the Pashto language.
 Kia accompanied Zarsanga to France for a music concert, which was well received at the time.
 Zarsanga talked about performing live for international audiences in one of her interviews.
 Recalling her experience at a live music event in London she said, "I was singing a traditional folk song in Pashto about the mountains and gypsy life of the tribals and when I finished it, a British person came close to me and proudly remarked that he was also a gypsy."

 Over the course of an extensive career, spanning over five decades, Zarsanga has recorded and performed popular songs including "Da Bangriwal Pa Choli Ma Za", her only song on radio, "Zma Da Khro Jamo Yara", "Rasha Mama Zwi De", "Zma Da Ghrono Pana Yara", and "Kht Me Zanzeri De".
 She also continued to perform variously in international music tours in Germany, France, Belgium, Iraq, United Arab Emirates, United States, and United Kingdom.

 In 2018, Zarsanga appeared in the promotional video for the eleventh season of Coke Studio Pakistan.
 She later recorded a song for the eight episode of the season, performing "Rasha Mama" alongside Pashto band Khumariyaan and Gul Panra.
 The video was released on Coke Studio Pakistan's official YouTube on 16 August and has seen been viewed by over 6.8 million viewers.

 Personal life

 In 1965, Zarsganga married Malla Jan, a resident of Sarai Naurang, Lakki Marwat who was also a nomad.
 Many people believe she is married to popular folk singer Khan Tehsil, but she denies the rumors and to this day says Khan Tehsil is her husband's cousin:

-Actually I sang with him on many occasions and most of our joint songs got immense popularity.
-He is not my husband he is just like my own brother.
+Actually, I sang with him on many occasions and most of our joint songs got immense popularity.
+He is not my husband, he is just like my brother.

 Zarsanga and Malla Jan have nine children including three daughters and six sons.
 Shahzada, Zarsanga's second-oldest son, is also a musician.

 Zarsanga lives with her sons and two grandchildren in Nowshera district of Khyber Pakhtunkhwa.
 In July 2017, her house was burgled by a group of unidentified assailants, who robbed the household of most valuables.